haizhou-shi/haizhou-shi.github.io/_pages/about.md

 - [12/2024] *Our [paper](https://arxiv.org/abs/2412.05723) on <u>Training-Free Bayesianization for LLMs</u> is out!
 Now Bayesian LLMs are way cheaper to obtain using our technique!*
 - [09/2024] *Our [paper](https://arxiv.org/abs/2406.11675) on <u>Bayesian Low-Rank Adaptation for LLMs</u> got accepted at **NeurIPS 2024**!*
 - [04/2024] *Our [survey](https://arxiv.org/abs/2404.16789) on <u>Continual Learning of LLMs</u> is out!*
-- [01/2024] *I will join [Morgan Stanley ML Research Team](https://www.morganstanley.com/about-us/technology/machine-learning-research-team) as a research intern in summer 2024!*
+- [01/2024] *I will join [Morgan Stanley ML Research](https://www.morganstanley.com/about-us/technology/machine-learning-research-team) as a research intern in summer 2024!*
 - [09/2023] *Our [paper](https://arxiv.org/abs/2310.12244) on <u>Domain Incremental Learning</u> got accepted at **NeurIPS 2023**!*
 - [09/2022] *I was fortunate to join Rutgers as a Ph.D. student, to work with Prof. [Hao Wang](http://wanghao.in)!*
 - [02/2022] *Our [paper](https://arxiv.org/abs/2109.14611) on <u>Federated Representation Learning</u> got accepted at **AAAI-FL-2022** workshop as oral presentation!*